bitwes/GodotEditorHandles/ideas.md

 * when resizing sides, undo should contain a size and position value, otherwise undo doesn't undo the move.
 * Do I need to honor the currently selected editor mode (move, resize, rotate, scale, etc)?
 * Change cursor when dragging?
+* Handle scaling is affected by node scale.
+It should not be.
+* Can push around nodes when resizing sizes past an enforced minimum.

 # Handle drawing resource